paulross/xmlwriter/README.md

 <a name="Build_Time"></a>
 ## Build Time

 The absolute minimal example takes a significant time to build compared to a minimal CPython extension, seven seconds compared to sub-second build time.
 Xcode is much faster, possibly multiprocessing is at work here.

 <a name="Passing_Python_File_Objects_into_Cpp"></a>
 ## Passing Python File Objects into C++

 The original `XmlWrite.XmlStream` took as the first argument a string or file like object.
 If the former it was treated as the file path to write to.
-I havn't been able to reproduce this pattern by using a `PyObject*` and deciding within the constructor what to do:
+I haven't been able to reproduce this pattern by using a `PyObject*` and deciding within the constructor what to do:

 ```c
     py::class_<XmlStream>(m, "XmlStream")